IRL, the calendar app for virtual events, launches a web product – TechCrunch

 For now, that ‘add to calendar’ button embed is only available to select partners, with a waitlist for others interested in adding the button to their website.

-Cofounder and CEO Abe Shafi explained the company’s monetization plans with TechCrunch, though warned that the current focus is gaining a critical mass before flipping on the monetization switch.
+Co-founder and CEO Abe Shafi explained the company’s monetization plans with TechCrunch, though warned that the current focus is gaining a critical mass before flipping on the monetization switch.

 “The way we think about making money is around monetizable intent,” said Shafi.
 “When you’re on Facebook or Instagram, your monetizable intent is pretty low because you’re interested in what your friends are up to.
 Whereas, when you’re on Google your monetizable intent is really high because your intent is to find something and go somewhere else.
 Our monetizable intent is much closer to a Google search than it is to a Facebook or an Instagram in the sense that people come to IRL to go to other people’s content that they’re monetizing in one way or another.”